-What Is Company Culture And Why Is It Important?
+The Importance of Company Culture And Why It Needs Cultivating

 Company culture has been described in many ways by many businesses, but one of the most prominent ways of describing it is this: “Company culture describes the shared values, goals, attitudes and practices that characterise an organisation”.
 But what does this mean in practice, and why is it important for your organisation?